reid-moffat/git-bash-shortcuts/README.md

+# Bash Shortcuts
-Evolving collection of my favourite bash shortcuts.
-Suggestions welcome!
+An evolving collection of my favourite bash scripts and shortcuts to increase productivity and consistency

-## aliases
-.

 ## git
+- .

+## Aliases
-.
+- .

-## other
+## Other
-.
+- .